 Photo credit: DK Brittain Photography

 I love hands on activities at baby showers and dread the traditional, boring games.
 So, when I was put in charge of planning a baby shower for two of my closest friends, I scoured the internet for ideas and came up shorthanded.
 I knew I wanted to have a onesie decorating station at the party, but I also wanted the onesies to be nice enough that the moms would actually use them.
 I saw plenty of fabric markers and puffy paint decorating stations, which are fun, but the end results are not that pretty.
-I broke out my Cricut Explore and partnered with Vinyl Expressions to create a onesie iron on station.
+I broke out my Cricut machine to create a onesie iron on station.
 The results were super cute, if I do say so myself.
 Here’s how you can plan a onesie iron on station of your own.

 Step 1: Use fabric dye to hand dye your onesies and wash in baby friendly detergent, so they are ready for wear.
 Pick up dye colors that match your party scheme.
 Not only is this super easy to do, it’s much cuter than decorating plain white onesies and the moms-to-be will appreciate the variation.
 I folded my onesies and placed them on a tiered tray from World Market for easy access on the decorating table.